 Adult/Teen Costumes: Anyone over the age of 14 is not allowed to wear a costume within the parks.
 This is a hard and fast rule (with no exceptions even for those with disabilities or special needs).
 You will be removed from the parks if you are wearing one.

-Toys That Look Like Weapons: Anything that even remotely resembles a weapon will be removed form your person at security.
+Toys That Look Like Weapons: Anything that even remotely resembles a weapon will be removed from your person at security.
 That includes lightsaber toys.

 Do you have anything to add (or subtract) from my Walt Disney World essentials?
 Be sure to visit Amazon to buy everything you'll need for you trip and become a Prime member so you can get free two day shipping!